Hello, my name is Sarah and I love to travel and co-create adventures.

 During the last twenty-five years or so, I have had the privilege to work with a variety of Non-Governmental Organisations, United Nations and Government agencies in over twenty countries.
-I continued to travel in my ‘spare time’, so between work and leisure, I have sojourned in over sixty countries.
+I continued to travel in my ‘spare time’, so between work and leisure, I have sojourned in over seventy countries.

 Recently, two major life events caused me to change tack.
 In 2015 I met my husband, Brett, at a bus stop opposite the DFID office, where I worked at the time and a few months later I lost my mum to terminal cancer, only weeks after I became a full-time carer for her.